Brynmenyn

 Brynmenyn is a small village located at the confluence of the Garw and Ogmore rivers in south Wales, around 4 miles north of Bridgend, and it also in the Bridgend County Borough council area.
 The village has its own primary school.

 Transport

 The A4065 road runs through the village; to the west this leads to Tondu, and to the east it heads to Abergarw and Bryncethin.
 The A4064 road starts in the village and heads north towards Llangeinor.
 A disused railway runs through the village, and the village formerly had a railway station.
 The nearest operational station is Tondu on the Maesteg Line.

 Leisure

 Bryngarw Country Park is situated on the north-western boundary of the village.

 Book

 Memories of Sarah Jane Howell: A Welsh story of the greatest Heroine by Roger G K Penn.

 'The story of Sarah Jane Howell, eldest daughter of George and Jennet Howell, Abergarw Farm, Brynmenyn.
-Sarah Jane was assistant mistress at Brynmenyn Council School who lost her life, aged 21, in the Llynfi river near Bridgend whilst rescuing one of her pupils from drowning on the 19th of December 1911.'
+Sarah Jane was assistant mistress at Brynmenyn Council School who died, aged 21, in the Llynfi river near Bridgend whilst rescuing one of her pupils from drowning on the 19th of December 1911.'